Prioritize Your Task List

 Prioritize Your Task List for Better Results

 You have a lot of things to do, but don't always know where to start.
-It's a common everyday.
+It's a common everyday problem.

-Below are the steps to making a powerful list that will offer you confidence that you are doing what you need to be doing, when you need to be doing it.
+Below are the steps to making a powerful checklist that will offer you confidence that you are doing what you need to be doing, when you need to be doing it.

 Follow these steps: